JamesWenlock/AmbisonicBellTexture/README.md

 ## Acknowledgments

-* This project would not have been possible without the guidence, generosity and support University of Washington's Digital Arts deparment.
+* This project would not have been possible without the guidence, generosity and support  University of Washington [Center for Digital Arts and Experimental Media](https://dxarts.washington.edu/).
 * I would like to personally thank
     * **Dr.Joseph Anderson** for taking me on this quater.
 Acting as my mentor this quater, he taught me everything I know now about ambisonics, as well as a bunch of other things!
 He's absolutely brilliant and I'm so grateful for all the time, flexibility, resources and expertise.
 This project would not have happened without him!
     * **Dan Peterson** for all the help!
 He's debugged my code, helped me develope new techniques, as well as be a fantastic teacher throughout my sonic studies.
 This project would not have happened without him!